“The Whole Emphasis Is on Exams”: Inside Making History for Junior Cycle History

 A key feature of the new edition is how exam questions are integrated throughout the book.

-“All the exam questions have been put into the relevant chapters,” the authors say.
+“All of the exam questions have been put into the relevant chapters,” the authors say.
 “So students can learn the information and then test themselves afterwards with the sample questions at the end of the chapter.”

 Alongside this, online quizzes provide further opportunities for independent learning.
 “They’re self-correcting, so students can literally test themselves.
-They know whether they’ve learned the material or whether they need to improve on certain aspects.”
+They know whether they’ve learned the material or whether they need to improve on certain topics.”

 Building exam skills step by step